 The two pole length adjusters worked well, and I could easily get the poles to the appropriate height for uphills and downhills.
 The straps for your hands adjust, too.
 Not as easily, but once they're set, you're good to go.
 I didn't have any rubbing on my palms or thumbs, very comfortable.

 I lost the baskets immediately.
 That might be personal error, though.
 I wasn't paying attention to them.
 I haven't used any other poles, but I didn't feel the tips were super-grippy, either.
 The tip slipped along a few rocks when going downhill.

 All Traverse Shocklight versions

-In addition to the 1 women's review above, there is 1 review for another version of the Traverse Shocklight.
+In addition to the 1 women's review above, there are 2 reviews for other versions of the Traverse Shocklight.
 Read all reviews »